 How to Action Customer Feedback Holistically

 Imagine this: Contact volumes recently spiked at the inbound contact center.
 Monitoring tools show a trend of customer questions around a strangely worded FAQ answer on the company website about the product return policy.
 Customers are clearly confused.
-The supervisor adds some clarification language to the contact center’s knowledge base about the return policy so agents have the correct information handy.
+The supervisor adds some clarification language to the support team’s knowledge base about the return policy so agents have the correct information handy.
 But this is only a reactive measure.

 The contacts keep coming.

 The team lead escalates the issue to the contact center manager.
 The manager waits five days until their next Voice of the Customer meeting with the operations team to socialize the issue.
 The next day, the Director of Operations checks in with the marketing team to see if the FAQ can be reworded.
-After the question bounces around for a couple of days, it’s referred to the legal department where the answer to change is a resounding “no”.
-The operations director gets distracted by other priorities and doesn’t push back.”

 1. Create a Clear Ownership Structure